Skip To Content

 • Ever Heard of the Phrase, A Horse Has Five Hearts?

 By Carole Herder In simplistic terms, the heart pumps blood around the body through arteries.
 From the arteries, the blood moves away from the heart into capillaries and then into venules and then into veins.
-Unlike arteries, veins are not elastic and they need muscles to move the blood back towards the heart.
+Unlike arteries, veins are not elastic and they need muscles to move the blood back toward the heart.
 Evolution has…

 • First Woman to Win in 155 Years!